clappr/clappr/new-readme.md

 ```

 #### Installing for [browserify](http://browserify.org/):
-Browserify will look at the `main` field in `package.json` and use the built verison of the project.
+Browserify will look at the `main` field in `package.json` and use the built version of the project.

 API Documentation
 ---